 Programme

-The KU Leuven, the oldest university in Belgium, celebrates its 600th birthday in 2025: six centuries of groundbreaking research, inspiring teaching and active engagement in the world - and we would love for you to commemorate this with us!
+The KU Leuven, the oldest university in Belgium, celebrates its 600th birthday in 2025: six centuries of groundbreaking research, inspiring teaching and active engagement in the world .
+We want to extend a heartfelt thank you to everyone who attended our event and contributed to making this celebration truly special.

 Session 1: Welcome and Panel on “AI Tensions: Legal, Ethical, and Environmental Frontiers”